-Our work shows that some of the instabilities of PPO are similar to pathologies from classic optimization theory~\citep{robbins1951stochastic,luenberger1984linear,bertsekas1997nonlinear}, and therefore many remedies from that field are related~\citep{polyak1964some,nocedal2006numerical}.
-However, we are not the first to view PPO's outer step as analogous to an optimization problem. \citet{tan2024beyond} directly view the difference in parameters across successive PPO updates as a ``gradient'', and either use momentum or apply the update with an outer ``learning rate'' that is not equal to $1$.
-By contrast, we use our conceptual model to understand PPO's behavior better, thereby finding better ways to train agents that do not stagnate without altering the underlying, tried and tested, algorithm.
+Our work shows that some of the instabilities of PPO are similar to pathologies from classic optimisation theory~\citep{robbins1951stochastic,luenberger1984linear,bertsekas1997nonlinear}, and therefore many remedies from that field are related~\citep{polyak1964some,nocedal2006numerical}.
+However, we are not the first to view PPO's outer step as analogous to an optimisation problem. \citet{tan2024beyond} directly view the difference in parameters across successive PPO updates as a ``gradient'', and either use momentum or apply the update with an outer ``learning rate'' that is not equal to $1$.
+By contrast, we use our conceptual model to understand PPO's behaviour better, thereby finding better ways to train agents that do not stagnate without altering the underlying, tried and tested, algorithm.

-Our work is also related to two-timescale analyses of reinforcement learning, a field that includes learning nonlinear representations and linear value functions at different timescales~\citep{chung2018two}, and the decoupled optimization of the actor and critic~\citep{wu2020finite,zeng2024two,zeng2024fast}.
-However, instead of analyzing theoretical implications or developing new algorithms, we investigate the empirical similarities between PPO and stochastic optimization, and how this provides practical guidance for preventing premature plateaus.
+This paper is also related to two-timescale analyses of reinforcement learning, a field that includes learning nonlinear representations and linear value functions at different timescales~\citep{chung2018two}, and the decoupled optimisation of the actor and critic~\citep{wu2020finite,zeng2024two,zeng2024fast}.
+However, instead of analysing theoretical implications or developing new algorithms, we investigate the empirical similarities between PPO and stochastic optimisation, and how this provides practical guidance for preventing premature plateaus.

 Another related field is that of open-endedness, where the goal is to obtain an algorithm that we can run forever, and that will continually result in novel artifacts~\citep{stanley2019open,dennis2020Emergent,team2021Openended,holder2022Evolving,team2023Humantimescale}.
-However, one prerequisite for such an algorithm is agents that do not stagnate~\citep{hughes2024Openendedness}---which we have shown can happen in several different domains, and that increasing parallelization is one way to alleviate this issue.
+However, one prerequisite for such an algorithm is agents that do not stagnate~\citep{hughes2024Openendedness}---which we have shown can happen in several different domains, and that increasing parallelisation is one way to alleviate this issue.